 Pink Tail Chalceus (Chalceus macrolepidotus)

-The Pink Tail Chalceus is a timid, very active, shoaling species that you should maintain either individually or in groups of six or more individuals in an appropriately sized aquarium.
-Smaller groups will not work, as these fish will quarrel fiercely with one another.
-However, these fish make excellent members of a giant community aquarium, are somewhat hardy, and pretty easy to look after as long as you provide them with well-filtered and well-oxygenated water and plenty of open area for them to swim in.
+The Pink Tail Chalceus is a timid, active, shoaling species that you should maintain either individually or in groups of six or more individuals in an appropriately sized aquarium.
+Smaller groups will not work, as these fish will quarrel fiercely.
+However, these fish make excellent members of a giant community aquarium, are somewhat hardy, and pretty easy to look after as long as you provide them with well-filtered and well-oxygenated water and plenty of open areas to swim in.

 Pink-tail Chalceus can attain a considerable size.
 Therefore, these fish will require an aquarium that is at least 4ft in length or around 240 litres when they are juveniles, and before long, they will need a tank at least 6 feet long and, ideally, much more significant.